techone --guide=cloud-migration

 How long does a cloud migration take?

 It depends on scope and strategy.
 Rehosting a small application takes weeks.
 Replatforming a mid-size application takes 2-4 months.
-A full refactor of a monolith into a cloud-native application typically runs 6-12 months, and longer for larger systems.
-For Helvetia we rewrote a large desktop VB6 application into .NET and deployed it on Azure.
-We spent more than a year on it.
-The most common mistake is planning against a rehost timeline and then finding out replatform or refactor takes many times longer.
+A full refactor of a monolith into a cloud-native application typically runs 6-12 months, longer for larger systems.
+For Helvetia we rewrote a large desktop Visual Basic application into C# .NET on Azure, and that took us over a year.
+The most common mistake is planning around a rehost timeline and then finding out replatform or refactor takes much longer.

-Will the cloud be cheaper than our current on-premise?
+Will the cloud be cheaper than our current on-premises setup?

-It can be, but it is not guaranteed.
+It can be, but it isn't guaranteed.
 Lift-and-shift rarely leads to savings and often goes the other way.
-Real savings come with replatform and refactor, where applications use managed services and you pay for actual consumption.
-Combined with savings on hardware management and electricity bills, the cloud typically pays off in 12-24 months, provided it is built well.
+Actual savings come with replatform and refactor, where applications use managed services and you pay for what you consume.
+Combined with savings on hardware management and electricity, the cloud typically pays off, provided it's built well.

 Why are storage and databases expensive in the cloud?

 Yes, and for some projects it is the optimal setup.
-Azure provides cloud-native services, compliance and integration.
-Hetzner provides raw performance at a fraction of the price, if you have the skills to manage it.
-A typical hybrid setup: Azure App Service or Functions for frontend and API, Azure Entra ID for authentication, databases and large storage on Hetzner.
+Cloud provides elastic services, compliance and integration.
+Dedicated servers provide raw performance at a fraction of the price, if you have the skills to manage them.
+A typical hybrid setup: Azure App Service or Functions for frontend and API, Azure Entra ID for authentication, databases and large storage on a dedicated server.
 The two sides are connected over VPN.
 It requires an experienced DevOps team, but the economics often work out.

 What does cloud-native mean versus cloud-hosted?

 A cloud-hosted application runs in the cloud but has no awareness of it.
-It is an old application on a virtual machine.
+It's an old application running on a VM.
 A cloud-native application is designed for the cloud from the start: serverless, event-driven, managed databases, horizontal scaling.
 You pay only for what you actually use.
-The cost difference between cloud-hosted and cloud-native can be five times or more for the same functionality.
+The cost difference between cloud-hosted and cloud-native can be substantial for the same functionality.

 How do we handle the EU Data Boundary and GDPR in Azure?

 Microsoft completed the EU Data Boundary in February 2025 (see the official Microsoft Learn documentation).
-Customer data, diagnostic data and service data all stay in EU regions.
-This matters for GDPR compliance.
-During migration, the key is to select the right region (typically West Europe or North Europe) and set data residency for every service.
-For some services, notably AI and analytics, you need to verify what happens outside the EU.
-This is also a key Azure advantage over AWS and Google Cloud for European enterprise workloads.
+Customer data, diagnostic data and service data all stay in EU regions, which matters for GDPR compliance.
+During migration, pick the right region (typically West Europe or North Europe) and set data residency for every service.
+For services like AI and analytics, verify what data actually leaves the EU.
+Azure's EU Data Boundary is a significant factor for GDPR-sensitive workloads.

 What are your biggest cloud migration references?

-Our largest cloud migration was Helvetia: a desktop VB6 application rewritten into .NET and deployed on Azure.
-It was a full refactor (rewrite), not a lift-and-shift, and we spent more than a year on it.
+Our largest cloud migration was Helvetia: a desktop Visual Basic backoffice rewritten into C# .NET on Azure, running across 7 European markets.
+A full refactor (rewrite), not a lift-and-shift, and over a year of work.
 The application has been running on Azure for years and we still maintain it.
-Smaller migrations and hybrid Azure/Hetzner deployments are part of ongoing work for clients with production systems.
+Smaller migrations and hybrid deployments (cloud plus dedicated servers) are ongoing work for clients with production systems.
 For cloud operations after migration, see our cloud and server management guide.

 Not sure which path to take?